core-wg/senml-etch/draft-ietf-core-senml-etch.md

 times of the Patch Records are given and matched in same way as for the Fetch Records, except each Patch Record can match at most one Target Record.
 Patch Packs can also include new values and other SenML Fields for the Records.
-Application of Patch Packs is idempotent.
+Application of Patch Packs is idempotent; hence PATCH and iPATCH methods for SenML Packs are equivalent.

 When the name in a Patch Record matches with the name in an existing Record, the resolved time values are compared.
 If the time values either